Monthly Archives: September 2010

 Nam at sem purus. (more…)

 Vivamus faucibus, ipsum sed ornare tincidunt, neque eros scelerisque sapien, a lobortis erat massa eu nisi.
 Integer elit elit, volutpat vel ornare a, elementum quis massa.
 Praesent sed lorem vitae justo lobortis accumsan.
 Suspendisse egestas volutpat purus, at rhoncus nunc porttitor non.
 Praesent velit magna, iaculis nec facilisis id, suscipit tincidunt est. Vivamus sagittis rhoncus viverra fusce.

 Pellentesque feugiat sapien a tellus suscipit ac ullamcorper enim varius.
 Aenean commodo odio a purus auctor aliquam?
 Aenean adipiscing adipiscing nisi at tempor.
 Aliquam accumsan dolor vitae ipsum fermentum ac condimentum orci sagittis!
 Nullam tortor magna, adipiscing sit amet accumsan eget, tincidunt quis erat?
 Vivamus sed nisl ut est facilisis rutrum ut ut turpis.
 Pellentesque ultricies nullam.

 Ms. Yanchyk’s productions cover a wide range of social and factual genres.

-Since 2009, Brandy has made thirteen television documentaries, four web series and one APP.
+Since 2009, Brandy has made fifteen television documentaries, four web series and one APP.